 VIP is founded by Howard Aiken.
 The company focuses on data collection and sales analysis for beer, wine, and soda distributors.
 Clients would put their invoices on Vermont Transit buses to ship them to our Vermont headquarters, where they were keyed into a mainframe computer for processing.
 We’d then process it all, and send the results back to them by bus.

 With computers becoming more affordable to individual businesses, VIP develops its first technology innovation for the beverage industry, the VIP Route Accounting System.

 VIP’s offices are located at 101 Main Street in Burlington, upstairs from a bar and music hall.
 The bus station was across the street, making it easy to carry service reports to be shipped out to customers.

 VIP adds Golden Brands in San Francisco, our first major customer outside of New England and New York.
-Golden Brands (now part of DBI Beverage) is still a VIP customer today.
+Golden Brands (was acquired by DBI Beverage, who was then acquired by Reyes) is still a VIP customer today.

 VIP builds and moves into our own building at Water Tower Circle in Colchester, Vermont, including an on-site child care center.

 VIP introduces their first mobile sales application, which runs on Palm devices.

 VIP adds Heineken USA as our first Supplier Services customer.
 In 2001, VIP also became an employee-owned company.

 VIP begins developing software solutions for suppliers.
 Boston Beer and Guinness come on board as Supplier Services customers.